How to change passwords for users on Linux server

 - First, sign on or “su” or “sudo” to the “root” account on Linux, run: sudo -i and enter the password.

 - Then type passwd username to change a password for a specific user.
-For example, run "passwd root" to change the password of user "root".
-Or type passwd to change your own password.
+For example, run passwd root or passwd administrator to change the password of user "root" or "administrator".
+Or type passwd to change the password of the current user.
 The system will prompt you to enter a password twice.

 - Log into your server again using the new password for verification.